SAFCSP-Team/space-compexity/README.md

 **Problem**

-Enhance a function with Improved Space Complexity to O(1)
+Enhance a function with Improved Space Complexity to O(1).

 **Implementation**

+Enhance the function without using new array.
 ```java
 public int[] reverseArray(int[] arr) {
     int[] reversed = new int[arr.length];